-The combination of the very broad definition of internet-connected devices, the broadly formulated requirements contained in Art.
-3(3)(d), and finally the very extensive standardisation proposals lead to a nearly impossible task of proving that no misuse can occur, both for manufacturers and for the relevant authorities.
+The combination of the very broad definition of internet-connected devices and the broadly formulated requirements contained in Art.
+3(3)(d) leads to an impossible task of proving that no misuse can occur, both for manufacturers and for the relevant authorities.

-As an example, the delegated act would require that laptops must prevent misuse of the network (any sending of malicious or unproductive packets), while the best cybersecurity today cannot do that on a general-purpose machine.
+As an example, the delegated act would require that laptops must prevent misuse of the network - any sending of malicious or unproductive packets - while the best cybersecurity today cannot achieve this on a general-purpose machine.

-The RED itself is not written with cybersecurity in mind.
+Art.
+3(3)(d) has been developed with a view to ensuring radio network protection rather than internet cybersecurity.
 For such requirements, risk mitigation should be considered rather than defining absolute requirements.

 DIGITALEUROPE stresses again that, while we support the need for cybersecurity requirements for products, this should not be achieved by an erroneous activation of the RED, in particular Art.
-3(3)(d), and should instead be achieved through more appropriate and coherent horizontal legislation under the New Legislative Framework (NLF), which the Commission itself has announced as upcoming.2
+3(3)(d), and should instead be achieved through more appropriate and coherent horizontal legislation under the New Legislative Framework (NLF), which the Commission itself has announced as upcoming.2 delete